gazebosim/gazebo-classic/Migration.md

    `PresetManager::GetCurrentProfileParam`.

 1. **gazebo/physics/PhysicsIface.hh**, **gazebo/physics/World.hh**
-    The public API for initializing worlds is modified to require `std::function` argument that can be called to directly update the poses of objects in a scene.
+    An optional `std::function` argument is added to the API's for initializing worlds. that can be called to directly update the poses of objects in a rendering Scene.
+See **PhysicsTypes.hh** for the definition of `UpdateScenePosesFunc`.
-    This is a public API, but it does not appear to be commonly used outside of gazebo, so it is not expected to have a large impact to change it.
-    + void `physics::init_world`(WorldPtr, UpdateScenePosesFunc)
+    + void `physics::init_world`(WorldPtr, UpdateScenePosesFunc = nullptr)
-    + void World::Init`(UpdateScenePosesFunc)
+    + void World::Init`(UpdateScenePosesFunc = nullptr)

 1. **gazebo/rendering/MarkerManager.cc**
     The `/marker` ignition transport service allows specifying the `id` field